 Annual meeting of the OECD CVM Centre on Financial Education and Literacy in Latin America and the Caribbean (LAC)

-This will be the first meeting of the newly created LAC Regional Network of the OECD International Network on Financial Education.
+This was the first meeting of the newly created LAC Regional Network of the OECD International Network on Financial Education.
 The meeting is open to member public financial authorities from the region.

-This will be followed by a regional seminar on financial education trends in the LAC region.
-Debates will cover:
+This was followed by a regional seminar on financial education trends in the LAC region.
+Debates covered:

 G20/OECD Task Force Research Seminar on Financial Consumer Protection

-Co-organised by CVM and the G20/OECD Task Force on Financial Consumer Protection, this seminar will focus on the latest issues, research and developments around the globe relating to:
+Co-organised by CVM and the G20/OECD Task Force on Financial Consumer Protection, this seminar focused on the latest issues, research and developments around the globe relating to:

 Seminar on Technology and Innovation in the Brazilian and Latin American Financial Sector

-This seminar will provide a regional view on the development of Fintech in LAC (trends and business segments, investment and scaling potential, as well as regulation), the role of the public sector, as well as the latest trends in alternative finance in LAC and its implications for SME financing.
-The seminar is co-organised by the Inter-American Development Bank, the OECD, CVM, and the Brazilian Development Association (ABDE).
+This seminar provided a regional view on the development of Fintech in LAC (trends and business segments, investment and scaling potential, as well as regulation), the role of the public sector, as well as the latest trends in alternative finance in LAC and its implications for SME financing.
+The seminar was co-organised by the Inter-American Development Bank, the OECD, CVM, and the Brazilian Development Association (ABDE).